-Mixer 6 Speech was developed by the Linguistic Data Consortium (LDC) and is comprised of 15,863 hours of telephone speech, interviews and transcript readings from 594 distinct native English speakers.
+Mixer 6 Speech was developed by the Linguistic Data Consortium (LDC) and comprises 15,863 hours of audio recordings of interviews, transcript readings and conversational telephone speech involving 594 distinct native English speakers.
 This material was collected by LDC in 2009 and 2010 as part of the Mixer project, specifically phase 6, the focus of which was on native American English speakers local to the Philadelphia area.

 The speech data in this release was collected by LDC at its Human Subjects Collection facilities in Philadelphia.
 The telephone collection protocol was similar to other LDC telephone studies (e.g., Switchboard-2 Phase III Audio - LDC2002S06): recruited speakers were connected through a robot operator to carry on casual conversations lasting up to 10 minutes, usually about a daily topic announced by the robot operator at the start of the call.
 The raw digital audio content for each call side was captured as a separate channel, and each full conversation was presented as a 2-channel interleaved audio file, with 8000 samples/second and u-law sample encoding.
 Each speaker was asked to complete 15 calls.